CerealBar is a two-person collaborative game. We built CerealBar to study natural language understanding in collaborative interactions.

 You can also try out CerealBar with a human or agent partner:

-Coming Soon!
 Our Github repository contains the source code and data relevant to CerealBar as well as documentation required to run the game and experiments.

 We are releasing crowdsourced interactions collected (a) initially for training and evaluation data, and (b) when evaluating our best model in interactions with human players.
 The data is present on our Github repository, but you can also download it below.
 We are also releasing utilities scripts to support crowdsourcing on Mechanical Turk.

 The Python implementation of our agent is also available on the Github repository.
 It includes code for simulating the game in Python, data management, the model architecture (in PyTorch), learning, and evaluation.
-The model parameters for our best trained agent are available below.